tipudanny/laravel-role-permission-with-cache-event-listener/README.md

 ## About Repository

 Create this Repository use for combination of
+- Use JWT for API Authentication
 - Role Permissions System
-- How to use Notification
+- Use Notification
-- How to use Event and Listener
+- Use Event and Listener
-- Send new User email
 - Send user email verification
+- Verify user and permission to login
+- Use Middleware for authorizations
+- Use predis for queueable email send
+- Use Accessor and Mutator for getAttribute and setAttribute
+- Use API Resources collection
+- Use FromRequest for formValidations
 - and many more coming soon...